Myzel394/django-common-utils/django_common_utils/libraries/fieldsets/README.md

 #### Before inheriting (aka. `!...`)
 By using `!...`, **all** remaining fields will be inserted.
-The fields of each fieldset will be prepended (aka. inserting at index 0).
+The fields of each fieldset will be prepended (aka. inserted at index 0).

 ##### Example
 Consider you have these mixins: `[TitleAdminFieldsetMixin, DescriptionFieldsetMixin]`.
-By using `!...`, you will have fields in this ordering:
+By using `!...`, you will have the fields in this ordering:
 ```
 ["description", "title"]
 ```

 #### After inheriting (aka. `...!`)
-By using `...°`, **all** remaining fields will be inserted.
+By using `...!`, **all** remaining fields will be inserted.
 The fields of each fieldset will be appended.

 ##### Example
 Consider you have these mixins: `[TitleAdminFieldsetMixin, DescriptionFieldsetMixin]`.
-By using `!...`, you will have fields in this ordering:
+By using `...!`, you will have the fields in this ordering:
 ```
 ["title", "description"]
 ```